MAGSCREATIONS/Machine-Learning-for-Social-Media-Influence/README.md

 ### Feature Formatting

 - Ratio features are rounded to two decimal places.
+- Missing ratio values are replaced with 0.
 - Numeric columns are converted to integer format where appropriate.

 ---

 ## Creating the Virality Target

-To train a machine-learning model, the script creates a target variable that identifies whether a post is viral.
+The script creates a target variable that identifies whether a post is viral.

-### View Rate

-Measures how many views a post receives relative to the creator's follower count.

-`view_rate = video_view_count / followers`

 ### Like Rate